Firefest 2026

 General Admission includes access to Exhibitions, Live Demonstrations, Artist Talks, Campus Tours, Music, Food Trucks & Onsite Vendors

 Hands-on workshops are not included with General Admission and require separate registration and payment.
-Workshop spots are limited and will be available soon.
+Workshop spots are limited and registration is available below.

 featured artists